FTBTeam/FTB-Team-Dimensions/README.md

 ## Configuration

-At least basic familiarity with 1.19.2 data-driven world generation is required here.
+Some basic familiarity with 1.19.2 data-driven world generation is required here.

 Nearly all configuration is done via datapack, in particular the vanilla `structure` and `structure_set` to define the prebuilt "islands" which will be pre-generated in the new dimension (always at the (0,0) chunk).
-There is also a custom `ftbdim_prebuilt_structures` datapack type, which defines which structures are available to the player (when the player first enters the lobby portal, one entry per known `ftbdim_prebuilt_structures` will be shown in the GUI).
+There is also a custom `ftbdim_prebuilt_structures` datapack type, which defines which structures are available to the player (when the player first enters the lobby portal, one entry per `ftbdim_prebuilt_structures` entry will be shown in the GUI).

-The default prebuilt structure (`data/ftbteamdimensions/ftbdim_prebuilt_structures/island1.json`) looks something like (with optional fields not necessarily included in the actual file):
+The default prebuilt structure (`data/ftbteamdimensions/ftbdim_prebuilt_structures/island1.json`) looks something like this (with optional fields not necessarily included in the actual file):

 ```json5